 Frantisek soon discovered that another source of treasures were high voltage laboratories that tested insulators, arresters and other components.
 For years, he would drive to laboratories within reach of his home to look for discarded test samples and specimens, becoming a well-known and much-liked visitor in the process.
 As his collection grew, he found he could trade for models he did not possess by using surplus items from his vast stock.

 Not surprisingly, Frantisek never found the time to romance and marry.
 Perhaps that would have been too great a distraction from his one true love – collecting.
-Still, he is someone who for 50 years has awoken to each day with fresh passion for what may come his way: new challenges, new adventures new finds.
+Still, he is someone who for more than 50 years has awoken each day with fresh passion for what may come his way: new challenges, new adventures, new finds.